saibannur123/ToDoApp/README.md

 # To Do List Application

 This is a simple to do list application to keep track of all the chores I have to complete on a given day.
 The application was created using React.js and styled using CSS.
+React was the chosen technology mainly due to its interactive nature and its ability to create complex features with less code.
+Overall, Reacts component structuring makes it an ideal technology to create a To Do List!

 Features:

 - Insert a new task
 - Mark a task as completed
 - Delete an existing task

+In the future, I will add extra functionality to advance this To Do List application.
+A few examples include having an edit button to alter pre-existing chores and a login system so each individual can have their personal To Do List account.